Joako360/osm2city/doc/manual/using.rst

 * LOD_ALWAYS_DETAIL_BELOW_LEVELS
 * LOD_PERCENTAGE_DETAIL

-In FlightGear you can influence the actual distance (in meters) for the respective ranges by one of the following ways:
+In FlightGear as a scenery user you influence the actual distance (in meters) for the respective ranges by one of the following ways:

 #.
 In The FlightGear user interface use menu ``View`` > menu item ``Adjust LOD Ranges`` and then change the values manually.
 #.
 Include command line options into your fgfsrc_ file or `Properties in FGRun`_ like follows (adjust the values to your needs and depending on your hardware capabilities):